 A program is a set of instructions (written commands) for the modeling machine.
 It is expressed using symbols and values.
 Instructions are delimited by <EOB> markers.
 The information appearing between two <EOB> markers makes up one instruction.
 The single instruction between two <EOB> markers is termed a "block."
 A single block, in turn, is composed of a combination of "words."
-This machine supports ASCII encoding, and uses the line feed (LF) as the "EOB" code (carriage return [CR] + LF is also acceptable).
+Since it supports the ASCII code, line feed (LF) is used as the "EOB" code (carriage return [CR] + LF is also acceptable).